solandrust/solfate-site/content/articles/setup-solana-on-linux.md

 ## Install Linux Libraries and Packages

-To get this Solana party started, make sure your Linux system is up to date:
+To get this Solana party started, make sure your Linux system is up-to-date:

 ```bash
 sudo apt-get update && sudo apt-get upgrade